 |May require you to have the sculpture professionally crated

 |May include professional packing materials for your other household items

 How much does it cost to hire professional movers?

 The American Moving and Storage Association estimates that the average local move costs around $1,250, while the average long-distance move costs about $4,890.

 The total cost of your move will ultimately depend on how much stuff you have and how far you’re moving.
 Some moving companies base their prices more on distance, while others place more emphasis on how much stuff you have.
 If you’re considering hiring professional movers, always get a quote from at least three moving companies before you commit.

 - Larger local moves, such as a full household move

-- If you don’t have the ability to load or unload your belongings but are able to pack your own sculptures safely and securely
+- If you can’t load or unload your belongings but can pack your sculptures safely and securely